TKomericki/Rhetos-wiki/Persisting-the-computed-data.md

 Module Bookstore
 {
     // ComputeBookRating computes some information about the book by using C# implementation
-    // from an external dll.
+    // from an external DLL.
 The result is persisted (as a cache) in Entity BookRating,
     // and updated automatically.

     Computed ComputeBookRating